seblavenant/supervisorg/README.md

 A dashboard for supervisord.

 **Warning** : the readme might not be up to date.
-To test supervisorg build all docke rimages in the `docker/demo/images` directory then run the followinf command
+To test supervisorg build all docker images in the `docker/demo/images` directory then run the following command

 ```
 USER_ID=$(id -u) GROUP_ID=$(id -g) WEB_PORT=80 RMQ_PORT=15672 docker-compose up -d